Skip to content

 1 / 1

-The company commits to ensure food security for local communities through donating food, protecting food cultivation areas as HCV areas, and providing agricultural training and resources for food cultivation.
+The company commits to ensuring food security for local communities by engaging local communities in food crop cultivation and providing donations when needed.

 • Y